 As you can see, these are very old photographs.
 If the little blonde girl with the Mary Jane shoes sitting at the left end of the front row is four years old then the date is 1920.
 Her name is June Williams and she was my mother.
 She was named for June Tolliver, the heroine of a Broadway play that my grandparents saw at the New Amsterdam Theater on West 42nd Street.
-The Trail of the Lonesome Pine had been adapted from the wildly successful novel (1908) of the same name by John Fox, Jr. Florence Williams, or Billie as she was affectionately known, decided that if she ever had a daughter, June would be her name, and so it was.
-Florence is the woman standing at the left end of the back row in this picture.
+The Trail of the Lonesome Pine had been adapted from the wildly successful novel (1908) of the same name by John Fox, Jr. Florence Williams, or Billie as she was affectionately known, decided that if she ever had a daughter, June would be her name.
+(Florence is the woman standing at the left end of the back row in this picture.)

-Billie was an apt nickname for this woman, I think, although she died before I was born so I never think of her as my grandmother; she had her own kind of insouciance and her daughter adored her for that.
+Billie was an apt nickname for Florence; she died before I was born so I never think of her as my grandmother.
+She had her own kind of insouciance and her daughter adored her for it.
 She knew what forms of birth control could be found in the city, she liked to make gin in the family bathtub during Prohibition, and she sent Norman, her husband, scrambling around a movie theater to search for bugle beads when one of her sheath dresses popped a thread.
 Her friend Kay married a wealthy bootlegger named Ray from the north shore of Long Island, a location that allowed rum runners to ply their trade with relative impunity and lots of nice chateaux to be had, especially after the movie industry migrated to Los Angeles.

 Speaking of whom, William K. Vanderbilt purchased the land around Lake Success in 1902 for a summer home for himself and his new bride.
 Vanderbilt was an enthusiastic yachtsman but by 1904 he had become smitten with anything motorized, be it bicycle, motorcycle, or racing cars, and he set a land speed record at Daytona Beach.
 He infuriated his Island neighbors with his noisy drag racing ways.
 One of my mother's uncles was killed in an automobile accident; newly married in 1904, he was thrown from a car he was driving on Christmas Eve of 1905 and hit his head on the curb.
 Such accidents were not yet common when most people didn't have cars; his bride Rose never got over the shock.
 To put this in the perspective of that time, by 1908, there were still no more than 200,000 automobiles in the entire United States.